radext-wg/draft-ietf-radext-deprecate-radius/draft-dekok-radext-deprecate-radius.md

 Section 4.6 of {{RFC6421}} requires automated key management.
 This requirement is satisfied by using TLS or DTLS key management.

 We can now finalize the work began in {{RFC6421}}.
-This document updates {{RFC2865}} et al. to state that any new RADIUS specification MUST NOT introduce new "ad hoc" cryptographic primitives to sign packets as with the Response Authenticator, or to obfuscate attributes as was done with User-Password and Tunnel-Password.
+This document updates {{RFC2865}} et al. to state that any new RADIUS specification MUST NOT introduce new "ad hoc" cryptographic primitives to sign packets as was done with the Request / Response Authenticator, or to obfuscate attributes as was done with User-Password and Tunnel-Password.
 That is, RADIUS-specific cryptographic methods existing as of the publication of this document can continue to be used for historical compatibility.
 However, all new cryptographic work in the RADIUS protocol is forbidden.

 We recognize that RADIUS/UDP will still be in use for many years, and that new standards may require some modicum of privacy.
 As a result, it is a difficult choice to forbid the use of these constructs.
 If an attack is discovered which breaks RADIUS/UDP (e.g. by allowing attackers to forge Request Authenticators or Response Authenticators, or by allowing attackers to de-obfuscate User-Password), the solution would be to simply deprecate the use of RADIUS/UDP entirely.
 It would not be acceptable to design new cryptographic primitives in an attempt to "secure" RADIUS/UDP.

 All new security and privacy requirements in RADIUS MUST be provided by a secure transport layer such as TLS or IPSec.
 As noted above, simply using IPsec is not always enough, as the use (or not) of IPsec is unknown to the RADIUS application.

 The restriction forbidding new cryptographic work in RADIUS does not apply to the data being transported in RADIUS attributes.
 For example, a new authentication protocol could use new cryptographic methods, and would be permitted to be transported in RADIUS.
-This protocol could be a new EAP method, or updates to TLS.
+This protocol could be a new EAP method, or it could use updates to TLS.
 In those cases, RADIUS serves as a transport layer for the authentication method.
-The authentication data is treated as opaque data for the purposes of Access-Request, Access-Challenge, etc.  There would be no need for RADIUS to define any new cryptographic methods in order to transport this data.
-Either the authentication method itself is secured (as with EAP-TLS), or the authentication data can be obfuscated (as with User-Password), or the entire RADIUS exchange can be secured via TLS or IPSec transport.
+The authentication data is treated as opaque data for the purposes of Access-Request, Access-Challenge, etc. packets.
+There would be no need for RADIUS to define any new cryptographic methods in order to transport this data.

 Similarly, new specifications MAY define new attributes which use the obfuscation methods for User-Password as defined in {{RFC2865}} Section 5.2, or for Tunnel-Password as defined in {{RFC2868}} Section 3.5.
-However, due to the issues noted above with the obfuscation method used for Tunnel-Password, that obfuscation method MUST only used for attributes which are sent Access-Request packets.
+However, due to the issues noted above in [](#tunnel-coa), the Tunnel-Password obfuscation method MUST NOT be used for packets other than Access-Request, Access-Challenge, and Access-Accept.
 If the attribute needs to be send in another type of packet, then the protocol design is likely wrong, and needs to be revisited.
-It is again a difficult choice to forbid the use of the Tunnel-Password obfuscation method, but we believe that doing so is preferable to allowing "secret" data to be obfuscated with only 15 bits of entropy plus the shared secret.
+It is again a difficult choice to forbid certain uses of the Tunnel-Password obfuscation method, but we believe that doing so is preferable to allowing sensitive data to be obfuscated with less security than the original design intent.

 # Migration Path and Recommendations